Creating a migration file for the Copy Migration feature

 Important

-For more information about the BMC AMI Recover MIGRATE and IMPORT commands, see the BMC AMI Recover for Db2 documentation.
+For more information about the BMC AMI Recover MIGRATE and IMPORT commands, see BMC AMI Recover for Db2.

-The BMC AMI Change Manager for Db2 product also has a data migration function that handles DDL definition and OBID resolution.
+The BMC AMI Change Manager for Db2 product also has a data migration function that handles Data Definition Language (DDL) definition and Object Identifier (OBID) resolution.
 Change Manager also uses the Copy Migration feature (EXPORT and IMPORT only, not MIGRATE) of BMC AMI Copy and BMC AMI Recover.
-For more information, see the ALTER and BMC AMI Change Manager for Db2 documentation.
+For more information, see ALTER and BMC AMI Change Manager for Db2.

-The benefits of the Copy Migration feature with the BMC AMI Copy EXPORT commands and BMC AMI Recover MIGRATE and IMPORT commands include:
+Copy Migration feature with the BMC AMI Copy EXPORT commands and BMC AMI Recover MIGRATE and IMPORT commands provide the following benefits:

 • Supports importing copies that use BMC proprietary formats

-• Does not require that you manage data sets to keep up with current copies
+• Doesn't require you to manage data sets to keep up with current copies

-• Does not require that you know the OBIDs from the source system
+• Doesn't require you to know the OBIDs from the source system

 • Imports applications and object sets as a single unit

-• Does not require the import of unchanged objects (to save time)
+• Doesn't require you to import unchanged objects (to save time)

-• Provides a less error-prone, and therefore, more accurate data migration (for example, less likely to use the wrong data set name or OBIDs).
+• Reduces errors, ensuring more accurate data migration (for example, less likely to use the wrong data set name or OBIDs)

-If you use Change Manager for data migration (EXPORT and IMPORT only), you achieve the following benefits from the Copy Migration feature:
+Using Change Manager for data migration (EXPORT and IMPORT only), the Copy Migration feature provides the following benefits:

 • Simplifies the data movement process